ryrob30/mobile-services.en/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/t-create-edit-adobe-links.md

 ---
-description: You can create or edit marketing links to provide deep linking into your mobile app or your website.
+description: You can create or edit Marketing Links to provide deep linking into your mobile app or your website.
 keywords: mobile
-seo-description: You can create or edit marketing links to provide deep linking into your mobile app or your website.
+seo-description: You can create or edit Marketing Links to provide deep linking into your mobile app or your website.
 seo-title: Create or Edit Marketing Links
 solution: Marketing Cloud,Analytics
 title: Create or Edit Marketing Links